Site Map | FAQ |

 Alaska Volcano Observatory

-Ugashik-Peulik description and statistics
+Ugashik-Peulik description and information

 Type:Stratovolcano with summit and flank domes, overlapping Ugashik caldera